DisForm.vue

 :readonly="formScenario === 'view'"/>

-This edit can also be done via Template manager.
-But for demonstration purposes we change the file
+This edit can also be done via the Template manager.
+But for demonstration purposes, we change the file

 src/forms/SampleForm.vue